dmahugh/pyfind/README.md

 ### searching installed packages

-The ```*packages``` option for the starting folder is a shortcut for searching across the Python source code for all packages installed in the current environment.
+The ```*packages``` option for the starting folder is a shortcut for searching across the Python source code for all packages installed in the current environment that pyfind is running in.
 For example, here's a search across over 2 million lines of code in my current bloated Python environment for use of the ```post``` method in the ```Requests``` package:

 ![*packages search](images/packages.png)